magicbuttonlabs/website/foundation-build-content.md

 | What you get | `.fb-get` band + `.fb-outcomes` | "what you get" band + outcomes | page 2 outcomes |
 | CTA | `.cta-band` (2 buttons) + hero "Share this overview" | single CTA → full page; Contact secondary | page 2 CTA footer (1 CTA) |

-**Stage names are canonical:** i.
-Analyze · ii.
-Prototype · iii.
+**Stage names are canonical:** 01.
+Analyze · 02.
+Prototype · 03.
 Align.
 Used identically across all artifacts.
 Do not rename on one without the others.

 ---